plashenkov/vue-i18n-mini/README.md

 The `fallbackLang` is a language to use if translations in current language are not available.
 If not set, fallback does not occur.

 `langData` contains all the available messages.
-Actually, **it's recommended to lazy-load translations** instead of including them directly.
+Actually, **it's recommended to always lazy-load translations** instead of including them directly.
 In this case, they will be loaded only when they are needed: